-- 2 Before you begin stitching, pull up your bobbin thread to prevent the thread tail from dangling underneath the fabric as you quilt and getting sewn in place. - a First, position the needle directly above where you want to begin your pattern. - b Pull on the top thread so that it is tight and make a full stitch or two half stitches using the needle button on the display.
+- 2 Before you begin stitching, pull up your bobbin thread to prevent the thread tail from dangling underneath the fabric as you quilt and getting sewn in place. - (a) First, position the needle directly above where you want to begin your pattern. - b Pull on the top thread so that it is tight and jog the needle up and down using the single needle button on the display.